 On Sunday 21 May 2017, in the frame work of the inter-symposium “Along Lines”, at Nida Art Colony of the Vilnius Academy of Arts, Lithuania.

-Further presentations in London, Vienna and Berlin are in preparation and will be soon announced via the website.
+Further presentations in Berlin, Stockholm and Brussels are in preparation and will be soon announced via the website.

 Please check for updates.